VedantParanjape/esp-epaper-display/README.md

 ```

 # Credits
-* Thanks to ayoy, this code is based on this [repository](https://github.com/ayoy/esp32-waveshare-epd)
+* Thanks to [ayoy](https://github.com/ayoy), Adapted the code for other display models using this [project](https://github.com/ayoy/esp32-waveshare-epd).
-* Thanks to waveshare for sharing [arduino codes](https://github.com/waveshare/e-Paper/tree/master/Arduino) for epaper display
+* Thanks to waveshare for sharing [arduino codes](https://github.com/waveshare/e-Paper/tree/master/Arduino) for epaper displays.